yuri-spizhovyi-mit/ET6-Programming-With-Python/3_documenting_and_testing/README.md

 ### Function Testing

-- 🥚 You can use a sandbox file to informally explore a function's _behavior_.
 - 🥚 You can read and run unit tests to understand a function's _behavior_.
-- 🥚 You can import a module in your console and run its doctest.
+- 🥚 You can step through test cases in a debugger to understand a function's _strategy & implementation_.
+  - open the function and tests side-by-side
+  - place a breakpoint on the first line of the function
+  - open the VSCode debugger pane
+  - launch the `ET: Debug Python (unittest)` process
-- 🥚 You can write a simple suite of unit tests with some boundary cases.
+- 🥚 You can write a suite of unit tests with some boundary cases.
-- 🐣 You can write a full suite of unit tests including comprehensive boundary cases, assertions checks, and glass box tests.
+- 🐣 You can write a full suite of unit tests including comprehensive boundary cases and assertions checks.